akamai/terraform-provider-akamai/docs/data-sources/iam_contact_types.md

 # akamai_iam_contact_types

-Use `akamai_iam_contact_types` datasource to retrieve all the possible contact_types that Akamai supports.
-Use the values from this operation to add or update a user’s contactType.
+Use `akamai_iam_contact_types` to retrieve all the possible `contact_types` that Akamai supports.
+Use the values from this data source to add or update a user’s contact type.

 ## Example usage